CGCookie/retopoflow/docs/index.md

 ## Updating
 RetopoFlow 3 comes with a built-in updater.
 Once you've installed it the first time, simply check for updates using the RetopoFlow menu.
 If you need to update the addon manually for any reason, please be sure to uninstall the old version and restart Blender before installing the new version.

+The RetopoFlow updater will keep all of your previous settings intact.
+If you need to update manually for whatever reason, you can also keep your preferences by copying the RetopoFlow_keymaps.json and Retopoflow_options.json files from the previous version's folder before installation and pasting them into the new version's folder after installation.

 ## Getting Support